Your Complete Path to PMP Certification in 2026

 After submitting your application, PMI typically responds within five business days.
 If your application is selected for audit—which happens to approximately 10-15% of applicants—you'll need to provide supporting documentation.
 This might include letters from your listed references on company letterhead, project documents with your name visible, or certificates from your 35-hour training course.
 Having these documents organized before applying saves considerable stress if you're audited.

 Once approved, you have one year to sit for the exam.
-PMI charges a $555 exam fee for members ($405 for PMI members, plus $139 annual membership fee that includes other benefits).
+PMI charges a $555 exam fee for non-members ($405 for PMI members, plus $139 annual membership fee that includes other benefits).
 Many candidates find the membership worthwhile for the $150 savings plus access to additional PMI resources during their study period.

 Mastering the 2026 PMP Exam Content